 Then say, “Wow!” as if you just discovered:

 – You’re alive with today ahead of you.

 – You have the opportunity to make the world better, even if it’s by sharing a smile.

-– You’re an important and special part of the life that connects us all.
+– You’re an important, incredible, special part of the life that connects us all.

 Often having what we want begins by acting as if we already have it.

 That’s so because our expectations lead us to make choices that create the reality.